BobGlicksman/Garage_Door_Controller/README.md

 using an external WiFi antenna on the Photon was very helpful.
 2. If the garage is uninsulated, make sure that the ambient temperature remains within the operating range of the electronics year round.
 The Photon's specified ambient temperature operating range is -4 to 60 degrees C (25 degrees to 140 degrees F).
-The others electronic components have a similar temperature operating range.
+The other electronic components have a similar temperature operating range.
 3. The electronics require a source of 5 volt regulated power; usually supplied by a USB "wall wart".
 Make sure that you have AC power within a resonable distance of the electronics